karllhughes/personal-blog-5/_posts/2021-01-13-startup-consulting.markdown

 If you're really averse to getting tactical, but you're determined to help startups, you can take the mentorship path.
 While it's a little less direct - you typically don't want to approach founders and say, "Hey, can I mentor you sometime?" - it can be just as fulfilling as consulting.

 I've personally never paid my advisors or mentors, but I've known people who do, so you could make some money going this route.
 That said, if you need a steady income, you'll likely have to supplement your mentorship money with another source.
+I wrote more about the [economics of becoming an advisor or mentor here](/posts/business-advisor).

 [The Mentor's Guide](https://amzn.to/38TWQYa) is a good read on this topic.
 Most people don't think much about the tactical side of mentoring, but Lois Zachary has.
 She lays out some fantastic strategies for mentors and advisors in this book.